Princeton faces federal inquiry after acknowledging racism

 In a letter to the university on Wednesday, the U.S. Education Department said the school’s acknowledgment of racism conflicts with previous assurances that Princeton complies with federal anti-discrimination laws.
 It said that, in an open letter issued Sept.
 2, the university’s president “admitted Princeton’s educational program is and for decades has been racist.”

+The investigation is the Trump administration’s latest salvo against schools and colleges that seek to address racism.
+Speaking in Washington on Thursday, President Donald Trump said U.S. schools and universities unfairly teach that America is a racist nation, an idea that he dismissed as “toxic propaganda.”

+Trump blasted Princeton on Twitter in June over its decision to remove former President Woodrow Wilson’s name from the public policy school because of his segregationist views.

-Princeton said it’s cooperating with the investigation and looks forward to showing that its actions have been consistent with federal law and “also with the highest ideals and aspirations of this country.”
+Princeton said Thursday that it will respond to the department and looks forward to showing that its actions have been consistent with federal law, and “also with the highest ideals and aspirations of this country.”

 “It is unfortunate that the Department appears to believe that grappling honestly with the nation’s history and the current effects of systemic racism runs afoul of existing law,” the university said in a statement.

-The department cited the letter detailing efforts to combat systemic racism from university President Christopher Eisgruber, in which he acknowledged that racism persists at Princeton “as in our society.”
-He added that racist assumptions from the past “remain embedded in structures” of the university.
+The department cited several passages in university President Christopher Eisgruber’s letter detailing efforts to combat systematic racism.

+It raised concerns over his acknowledgment that racism persists at Princeton “as in our society,” and his acknowledgment that racist assumptions from the past “remain embedded in structures” of the university.

+Eisgruber’s message was issued in response to the deaths of George Floyd, Breonna Taylor and other Black Americans whose killings by police sparked nationwide protests this summer.

-President Donald Trump on Thursday decried efforts to teach about systemic racism at schools and universities.
-Trump dismissed such efforts as “anti-American propaganda” and “left-wing indoctrination,” and he announced plans to establish a commission to promote “patriotic education” in schools.
+During a speech at the National Archives on Thursday, Trump decried efforts to teach about systemic racism at schools and universities.
+He described such efforts as “anti-American propaganda” and “left-wing indoctrination,” and he announced plans to establish a commission to promote “patriotic education” in schools.

 The American Council on Education, an association of university presidents, said the Princeton investigation is a politically motivated effort to rally Trump’s base during election season.
 But it also appears to be intended to discourage other universities from confronting racism, said Terry Hartle, the group’s senior vice president.